 The solution is probably simple - extensive use of diagrams, summaries and tables.
-And someone with a brain needs to

 And someone with a brain needs to integrate relevant issues from the various Standards and regulations in each summary.

 For example, a balcony threshold sub-sill needs to be integrated with waterproofing, tiling, access, thermal performance, life cycle, durability and cavity fl ashings.